top of page

 Home and Away

+Everyday manners help form the basis of a peaceful home.
 And when leaving home, children are in a multitude of places and situations from school to parties and from airplanes to restaurants where manners smooth the way.
 This module is tailored to the situations each age group will encounter.

 Module 4: